 This section will be filled in after others are able to review the work plans and effort estimates.
 However, we have the following targets:

-Beta release to be available second week of November.
+Beta release to be available first week of December.

-Target initial release during the second week of January?
+Target initial release during the last week of January?

 Target second release for the OSG AHM 2013.